-This is a perfect device to set up in bedroom as the screen automatically turns off the lights at night.
-Google Home Hub has been configured as a mass-utility device which can recognise your voice and provide personalised experience for every individual user.
+This is a perfect device to set up in the bedroom as the screen automatically turns off the lights at night.
+Google Home Hub has been configured as a mass-utility device that can recognise your voice and provide personalized experience for every individual user.

 At the launch event, as Mark said “Good morning”, Home Hub showcased his entire schedule along with the weather and his to-do list, which was a brilliant demonstration of how’s it gonna be like for the Home Hub users!

 Apart from the bedroom, your kitchen can be an equally equipped place for the Hub as it has access to a gigantic library of recipes for display, including dishes from ‘Tasty’.
-For all the foodies out there, this is as good as it gets.
+This is as good as it gets for all the foodies out there.

 Not only this, Google is giving a six-month subscription to Youtube premium service.
-As per Google, YouTube has been optimized into being compatible with the Home Hub and a lot of ‘How-to’ videos have been granted easy access.
+As per Google, YouTube has been optimized to be compatible with the Home Hub and many ‘How-to’ videos have been granted easy access.

 Google maintains that Home Hub will be the best photo-frame ever since its integration with Google photos, which constantly keeps updating so that you are shown the most recent pictures on your account.
 There’s also this new feature called ‘Home view’ which is basically a dashboard through which you can access and conveniently control all the smart home apps.